Ninjalemur/ninjalemur.github.io/_projects/savings_calculator.md

 ## How does it work?
 The Savings Calculator calculates the portfolio/savings value of the person or couple over time.
 This is based on the following sequence of events
-1. Savings starts from the year **Start Saving in Year**
+1. **Savings starts** from the year Start Saving in Year
-1. Each year before retirement, the portfolio grows based on returns as well as contributions to savings.
+1. Each year **before retirement**, the portfolio grows based on returns as well as contributions to savings.
-1. After retirement, contributions stop, and withdrawals commence.
+1. **After retirement**, salaried income, portfolio contributions, and pre-retirement expenses stop, and portfolio withdrawals to fund retirement income commence.
-1. If CPF is enabled, CPF Life Payouts will start at the CPF LIFE payout age.
+1. If CPF is enabled, **CPF Life Payouts** will start at the CPF LIFE payout age.
 This will reduce the amount that is withdrawn from the portfolio to support retirement
-1. At each person's death age, they will stop withdrawing their share of expenses.
+1. At each person's **death** age, they will stop withdrawing their share of expenses.

 Note that three years of retirement expenses (adjusted for inflation) are held as cash.
 In case of an economic downturn, this pool of cash aims to reduce the need to sell assets from your portfolio during a downturn.